What is the User Event API?

 User Event API Management Console

-The User Event API management console is a central location for you to monitor, create, and track the usage of your API key(s).
+The User Event API management console is a central location for you to monitor, create, and track the usage of your User Event API key(s).
 You can access the management console from the Account Settings page of your KnowBe4 account.
 The management console is divided into three main tabs: Call History, Stats, and API Key.
 For more information about each tab, see below:

 The Call History tab will display a table of all of the API calls that were processed using your KnowBe4 account.